18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet Forum Announcements page](https://forum.scinet.usda.gov/c/announcements/6) (must have a SCINet account to access) about unplanned outages/system status.

+## 21-September-2021 More SCINet Network Hardware OS Updates

+**9/22/2021**

+Stoneville: Upgrade OS on hardware starting at 1300 UTC (O800 CT)

+Ames: Complete upgrade on router at 1530 (1030 CT)

+Clay Center: Upgrade OS on hardware starting at 2000 UTC (1500 CT)

+**9/23/2021**

+NAL: Upgrade OS on hardware starting at 1900 UTC (1500 ET

+**9/24/2021** Dependent on Wednesday and Thursday’s progress

+Fort Collins: Upgrade OS on hardware.
+TBD

+Albany: Finish up the upgrade on the router only.
+TBD

 ## 15-September-2021 Planned connectivity outages at various SCINet locations

 GNOC plans to upgrade the OS on the SCINet gear at the 6 locations.
 This will result in connectivity interruptions during the upgrade.
 The upgrade schedule is the following: